huub-github/42towels-book/part1/rules.md

 This is also the _recommended_ set of tools to start with.

 Please contact the security team for any product that you'd like to use.

+#### Burp Suite

+Burp suite might be available in Managed Software Center for you depending on your department.
+Go to [their documentation to get started](https://portswigger.net/burp/documentation/desktop/getting-started).

+**Note** that running a full scan is not allowed for this CTF event.
+You can however replicate requests and script or iterate requests.

 ### Internet